nicholaswunz/bandy-snake-phylogeny/README.md

-# Bisphenols alter thermal responses and performance
+# The evolution and function of stripe patterns in snakes

 This repository contains code and data needed to reproduce the article:

-**Lei, J., Wu N. C., & xxx** Testing the role of stripes as anti-predator deception in snake-eating snakes (In progress) *Journal title*, **xx**, xxx-xxx, DOI: https://doi.org/10.1111/gcb.15127
+**Lei, J., Wu N. C., & xxx** The evolution and function of stripes in preventing cannibalism in snake-eating snakes: a phylogenetic and experimental approach (In progress) *Journal title*, **xx**, xxx-xxx, DOI: https://doi.org/10.1111/gcb.15127

 **Raw data**
 - ucrit_all.csv  - Raw Ucrit data used for the analysis.